raunaktr/raunaktr/README.md

 - 🤓 Self taught Developer
 - 🌱 I’m currently learning Three.JS and WebGL.
-- 👯 I’m looking to collaborate on React and Hugo based projects
+- 👯 I’m looking to collaborate on React, NextJS and Hugo projects
 - 📫 How to reach me: reachtoraunak@gmail.com